ataraxie/e4-framework/README.md

 # E4 - The enjoyable performance testing framework

 E4 is intended for performance and scale testing web applications with arbitrarily many browser agents running on arbitrarily many "worker nodes" around the globe.
-Check out the [E4 presentation](https://slides.com/fgrund/e4/) for an introduction.

 ## Disclaimer

 This project and its documentation are work in progress.
 While E4 is applicable for any web application, it is currently being used and designed as performance testing framework for Atlassian's data center products (particularly Confluence at the moment).
-This may change in the future.
+This may change in the future and the concept and core implementation are independent from Atlassian.
+There is also a small intro [E4 presentation](https://slides.com/fgrund/e4/) and a related blog post [Our Atlassian Data Center Story](https://www.scandio.de/blog/en/2019/08/our-data-center-story).

 ## Why E4?